taosdata/TDengine/docs/en/12-taos-sql/10-function.md

 **More explanations**:

 - You can specify a time zone in the following format: [z/Z, +/-hhmm, +/-hh, +/-hh:mm].
 For example, TO_ISO8601(1, "+00:00").
-- If the input is a UNIX timestamp, the precision of the returned value is determined by the digits of the input timestamp
+- The precision of the input timestamp will be recognized automatically according to the precision of the table used, milliseconds will be used if no table is specified.
-- If the input is a column of TIMESTAMP type, the precision of the returned value is same as the precision set for the current data base in use

 #### TO_JSON